What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 The main purpose of a NUANS report is to confirm that the name we want for our charity or nonprofit is unique.

-When applying to incorporate, the government requires this report to avoid approving names that are too similar to others.
+When applying to incorporate federally or in NUANS-using provinces, the government requires this report to avoid approving names that are too similar to others.
 This reduces risks of confusion among the public and legal conflicts.

-Without this report, the government can reject our application or force us to change our name later, which could delay our work.
+Without this report in jurisdictions that require it, the government can reject your application or force you to change your name later, which could delay your work.

 Contents of a NUANS Report